 - Improve the customer journey.
 Pay careful attention to simplicity of the interactions and continue to tweak over time.
 The user interface is most critical component – make it attractive and efficient and continue to add self-service capabilities that appeal to the Tech-Active and Tech-Aware

 - Balance the digital channels.
 Enable customers to select from multiple channels, also known as omni-channel, and ensure the same high level of service across all channels.
 Nobody should feel punished for the channel used so users should also have the ability to stop the process in one channel and to pick it up in another.
+Watch this video about keeping customers in the digital fold.

 - Adopt tools and strategies that transform non-digital interactions into digital.
 Offer users simple ways to resolve low-value requests without tying up human resources.
 Stay in close contact with your customers to find out what they do and don’t like about your digital offering and adopt a digital approach that presents service options according to personal preference.
+For more ideas read the Ebook.

 - Let your service agents become digital-transformation champions.
 Invest in agent-side tools and train your contact-center staff to participate in the transformation process.
 Empower agents with advanced tools that improve the user experience across all channels of the interaction.